 In summer, it’s best to get there early to avoid some of the crowds.
 Even in winter, we had to wait for one ferry in both directions.

 There are plenty of places to stay in the town of Berchtesgaden.
-Check Booking.com (link below) to find one right for you.
-Or stay in Salzburg and make a long day trip of your visit.
+Check Trip Advisor for the best deals on hotels in Berchtesgaden, Bavaria.